Has your church or religious organization ever done a crowdfunding campaign?

 It’s exciting for everyone to be able to see the visual progress of the campaign.
 Plus, each community member will get an instant boost of gratification after making their gift and seeing the thermometer go up.
 This excitement can help motivate the supporter to share the campaign.
 In some cases, it fuels donors to make a second gift further along in the campaign, to help reach the goal.

-Pro tip: Now that you’re familiar with the idea of a fundraising thermometer, learn the tips and tricks to use one for the biggest impact.
+Now that you’re familiar with the idea of a fundraising thermometer, learn the tips and tricks to use one for the biggest impact.
 In this blog post, we’ll walk you through each step so you can set your campaign up for success.
-Read more here.
+Read more.

 Once someone makes a gift toward your campaign, they’ve invested in the project’s success.
-It’s likely they’ll want to be kept up-to-date on campaign progress as well as knowing when the goal is reached.
+It’s likely they’ll want to be kept up-to-date on campaign progress as well as know when the goal is reached.
 This can help build trust and connection with donors, which makes it more likely they’ll continue to support your mission in the future.
+A subscribe option is also very helpful when you have visitors other than current donors – these visitors may also want to see how you’re doing with the campaign.
+As and when they get updates and see images and videos of progress, they might want to visit again and make a donation.

 As your campaign progresses, be sure to keep everyone updated via email.
 Consider sending out a message when you’ve hit a significant milestone, such as being halfway or ¾ of the way to your goal.